IBM/dbb/Migration/ReportMigration/README.md

 # Report Migration Sample
 ### Overview
 This sample provides a script to migrate DBB Build Reports containing javascript to static versions.
 This script is a combination of Unix shell scripts and Apache Groovy scripts.

+<pre><b>Any customizations added to the HTML transformer templates will be lost.</b></pre>

+NOTE: Due to a known defect, CopyToPDS records will not show up in the generated html.
+A fix will be available shortly.

 ### Prerequisites
 * DBB Toolkit V1.1.4